Skip to main content

 “When you’re used to being a stronger person and being independent, you take everything on.
 It can be unhealthy.”

-At that point, both Shannon and Sua realized they needed to take the next step in care – not just for his recovery, but for Shannon’s well-being as well.
+At that point, Shannon and Sua realized they needed to take the next step in care—not just for his recovery but also for Shannon’s well-being.

 “It was Wounded Warrior Project that saved me after the breakdown,” Shannon said.
-“They flew me (from Hawaii to Florida) and other caregivers for an equine therapy program.
+“They flew me (from Hawaii to Florida) for an equine therapy program with other caregivers.
 It was lifesaving and life-giving.”

 That pause allowed Shannon to see how much she needed to be around other military caregivers.
 “That was nourishing to me,” Shannon said.
 “We were able to cry together and share with each other what we couldn’t share with our spouses.
 We now had the advantage of leaning on each other – it saved my life.”

-When Shannon looks back, she realized she had started to have suicidal ideation.
+When Shannon looked back, she realized she had started to have suicidal ideation.
 She felt trapped mentally.
-“I didn’t see a way to change the situation but acknowledging my mental state was important,” Shannon reflected.
+“I didn’t see a way to change the situation, but acknowledging my mental state was important,” Shannon reflected.

 Finding Relief with WWP's Independence Program